 Nilaya : Artist residency

 The Nilaya Residency program serves as a valuable platform for emerging artists to foster their creativity, hone their skills, and showcase their work to a broader audience, all while receiving support, resources, and promotion from Prayukti Arts.
-The residency accepts 1-2 artists per cycle through a selective application process.
+The residency accepts 1-2 artists per cycle through an application process.

 What we ask of the artist